ART = LIFE = ART

 Corona still hasn’t let me.

-door Charles Cassar
+by Charles Cassar